openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Base/Readme.md

 <img src="./IMAGES/UC2_Tut_Base_3DP_03.jpg" width="300">
 </p>

 3. Insert the M5×8 screws into the Cube-Body.
 In our experience, three are optimal.
 Distribute the over the area, don't put them all next to each other.
+These screws should later fit into the holes of the puzzle baseplate.
 <p align="center">
 <img src="./IMAGES/UC2_Tut_Base_3DP_04.jpg" width="300">
 <img src="./IMAGES/UC2_Tut_Base_3DP_05.jpg" width="300">